2023 Solar Incentives Guide for Rosamond, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" refers to financial incentives that are in place to encourage the use of renewable energy by making installing and using solar panels more affordable.
-Solar incentives can include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are handled by the federal government, some by the state of California and some by your utility company, county or municipality.
-Some broad categories of solar incentives include:
+The term "solar incentives" refers broadly to financial incentives that are in place to encourage people to use renewable energy by making the installation and use of solar panels more affordable.
+Various types of incentives, such as discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Some incentives may be provided via the state of California, by your utility company or by county or municipality, while others are federal.
+Categories of solar incentives include:

-- Net Metering: Don't forget to speak to your Rosamond utility company about signing a net metering agreement.
-This will allow you to receive credit towards your utility bill every month for the value of excess energy generated by your solar panels.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Be sure to speak to your Rosamond utility company about signing a net metering agreement.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best Regional Coverage